-While the Corporation is not subject to externally imposed capital requirements, a target deposit insurance fund size of 0.88% of total British Columbia credit union deposits and non-equity shares has been adopted (note 8).
+While the Corporation is not subject to externally imposed capital requirements, a deposit insurance fund target point of 1.05% of total British Columbia credit union deposits and non-equity shares has been adopted (note 8).
 FICOM determines the rate of annual assessment with the view to growing the fund and maintaining it within range of the target.
 A risk based variable assessment methodology is in place, resulting in higher rates of assessment being assigned to those credit unions with higher risk indicators.